barun-saha/ns2-wimax-bluetooth-wsn/README.md

 NS 2.34 source code patched with the modules for WiMax, Bluetooth and WSNs.

-This has been tested with Ubuntu 10.04 on a 32-bit machine, and used with the [ANT Virtual Lab].
+This has been tested with Ubuntu 10.04 on 32-bit machines, and used with the [ANT Virtual Lab].
 Making the patched source code available for public use.
 However, no guarantee or validation of any sort is provided.

 Source of the patches used here:
 - WiMax: [ns2-wimax-awg]